What’s your name?

 What software do you use to process your images?

-Instagram (when taking pics) or Lightroom (as a pro).
+Instagram or Lightroom.
 Lightroom is my basic set for editing images.
 I like the newer edition also sometimes because you can store things in the Cloud and continue editing on your phone for example or tablet.
 Better for the client.

 What makes a good day for you?

-Not knowing things.
-And expecting nothing.
-Receiving everything.
-I believe that sometimes if we open our eyes to something like (grace) or Truth we find things happening (and magic appears!).
+Not knowing things, expecting nothing and receiving everything.
+I believe that if we open our eyes to things like grace or truth we find things happening.

 When it comes to working with people, can you share any tips to our readers?

 Be yourself.
 Always.
 And respect the other.
 Do not go into strange ways in order to portray yourself different for the other.
-Be childlike (in the good sense of the word).
-Be open.
+Be childlike (in the good sense of the word) and be open.
 By the way good social skills help in planning.
 At the same time your are a professional so be sure to make clear what you want and can offer the client.

 When it comes to your career, what was your highest high and your lowest low?

-I feel when I have the time for someone and really get to know them (especially the Misfits) i love those moments.
-A real low for me does not exist but i have felt some lows during moments of loss of inspiration.
+I feel when I have the time for someone and really get to know them.
+I love those moments.
+A real low for me does not exist but I have felt some lows during moments of loss of inspiration.
 Especially when I felt out of sync with my creative ideas.
-By support of friends I always got back on the horse of visual storytelling.
-Believe in your arts and continue the journey!
+By support of friends I always got back to the art of visual storytelling.
+Believe in your arts and continue the journey.

 Thank you for your time Kasper.
 Final thoughts on the Unlike Portrait Awards?